Okay. Deep breaths.

 OK.
 Here’s one.
 To start.

 One night in a bar in Cardiff, Llŷr got into an argument with a friend who dared to be dismissive of Kelly Clarkson, of all people.
 Llŷr wasn’t having that: just because she’d won American Idol did not automatically mean that her songs were awful.
 He was right, of course.
 This is a belter:

-And then there’s the night, in a different bar, when he defended his love for Energy 52‘s ‘Cafe Del Mar’ to another long-standing friend by pointing out that it really didn’t matter if a tune had no words, as long it sounded great and didn’t sound like whoever the friend’s favourite song was by.
+And then there’s the night, in a different bar, when he defended his love for Energy 52‘s ‘Cafe Del Mar‘ to another long-standing friend by pointing out that it really didn’t matter if a tune had no words, as long it sounded great and didn’t sound like whoever the friend’s favourite song was by.
 If ever there was a tune which makes me think of Llŷr, that’s it – and I know I’m not alone: when I posted that tune back in June 2018, after hearing that Llŷr’s time was limited, I was contacted by our friend Jon, a true friend.
 He had understood the bat-signal, and wanted to know what was happening.

-All of which makes Llŷr sound a right argumentative bugger, but he really wasn’t.
+Anyway.
+All of that makes Llŷr sound a right argumentative bugger, but he really wasn’t.
 Passionate, yes.
 Persuasive, yes.
 And generally right.